runepnpgodtraining1lol1-sudo/agglayer-docs/docs/agglayer/core-concepts/pessimistic-proof.md

 The Agglayer uses per-chain pessimistic proofs to ensure a complete view of all token and message transfers occurring over the protocol.
 This allows chains that may not trust one another to safely interoperate.

+## Integration with State Transition Proof

+The pessimistic proof works as part of the State Transition Proof system, specifically in the cross-chain verification layer.
+After the Aggchain Proof verifies both internal chain operations and bridge constraints, the pessimistic proof provides the final verification step to ensure asset balance consistency across the network.

+### Verification Flow

+1. **State Transition Proof**: Verifies internal chain operations (ECDSA or Validity Proof)
+2. **Aggchain Proof**: Verifies bridge constraints and combines internal verification with bridge verification
+3. **Pessimistic Proof**: Final verification of asset balance changes and nullifier updates

 ## Building a Pessimistic Proof

 For any cross-chain token transfer to be finalized such that the token may be withdrawn on the underlying L1, a valid pessimistic proof must be generated.
 Each chain connected to the Agglayer is required to provide some of the inputs necessary for building a valid pessimistic proof.

+The pessimistic proof now receives validated bridge events from the Aggchain Proof, ensuring that only verified cross-chain operations are processed.

 Note: For more on how the Agglayer settles bridge claims to the underlying L1, see: [Unified Bridge](https://docs.agglayer.dev/agglayer/core-concepts/unified-bridge/)